midnightntwrk/midnight-architecture/proposals/0009-mithril-state-verification.md

 - Enable the detection of a forged certificate.
 - Require a higher level of participation in the activity that is separate from the consensus process.
+- Minimize risk at launch through federated signing.
+- Use a known adaptation pathway to transition from federated to decentralized signing.

 ## Proposed Plan